François de Harlay de Champvallon

-Life and church
+Life

 Early years

 Harlay de Champvallon was born in Paris, the nephew of François de Harlay, archbishop of Rouen.
 He was presented to the abbey of Jumièges immediately on leaving the Collège de Navarre, and he was only twenty-six when he succeeded his uncle in the archiepiscopal see.
 He was transferred to the see of Paris in 1671.
 In 1674 the domain and lordships of Saint-Cloud, Maisons-Alfort, Créteil, Ozoir-la-Ferrière, and Armentières-en-Brie were erected into a duchy of Saint-Cloud to be held by the successive Archbishops of Paris, although it was not registered in the parlement until 1690.
 Harlay was the first to bear the title, which was then held by his successors at Paris till the Revolution.
 The Duke was likewise a pair of France.
 Harlay was also commander of the chivalric Order of the Holy Spirit and a member of the Académie française.
 In 1690 he was proposed by the king for the cardinalate, though this did not have effect.